akiva/yetzirah/README.md

 Or install it globally on your system:

     npm install -g yetzirah

+Within your Javascript Stylus task, you can now include `yetzirah` within the `use()` options, ie:

+    return stylus(str)
+      // ...
+      .use(yetzirah());

+If you are wishing to use your `.styl` files via the command-line to directly render/export to CSS, you can have Stylus use this library with the following command:

+    stylus filename.styl --use path/to/yetzirah

 You can now begin using Yetzirah within your Stylus `.styl` files by using the `@import` declaration provided by Stylus: